Tuesday, August 16, 2022

 • That the person making such statements at the time believes it to be false.

-This article is meant to be treated as a generic information and not legal advice.
+This article is meant to be treated as general information and not legal advice.
 For more information on Defamation cases and if you know somebody who is been wrongly defamed contact @Layman Litigation.

 [1] Defamation - Wikipedia